DataDog/integrations-core/istio/README.md

 ### Configuration

 #### Metric collection
-The Istio integration has two key components for how it collects the prometheus formatted Istio metrics.
-This corresponds to the [Istio architecture][23] split between its data plane (the `istio-proxy` sidecar containers) and the control plane (the `istiod` service managing the proxies).
-These are both ran as `istio` Agent checks, however have different responsibilities and configuration methods.
+There are two key components involved in setting up the Istio integration to collect the Prometheus-formatted Istio metrics.
+Aligning with the [Istio architecture][23], there is the **data plane** (the `istio-proxy` sidecar containers) and the **control plane** (the `istiod` service managing the proxies).
+These are both run as `istio` Agent checks, but have different responsibilities, and they are  configured separately, as described below.

 ##### Data plane configuration
-To monitor the Istio data plane the Agent comes with an [`istio.d/auto_conf.yaml`][9] file to automatically setup the monitoring for each of the `istio-proxy` sidecar containers.
-The Agent initializes this check for each sidecar container that it discovers automatically.
-This portion reports the `istio.mesh.*` metrics with respect to the data exposed by each of these sidecar containers.
+To monitor the Istio data plane, the Agent includes an [`istio.d/auto_conf.yaml`][9] file to automatically set up the monitoring for each of the `istio-proxy` sidecar containers.
+The Agent initializes this check for each sidecar container that it detects automatically.
+This configuration enables the reporting of `istio.mesh.*` metrics for the data exposed by each of these sidecar containers.

-To customize this portion of the integration create an equivalent [configuration file][24] for Istio.
-This should have the `ad_identifiers` and `istio_mesh_endpoint` set appropriately to setup the integration when an `istio-proxy` sidecar container is discovered.
-Refer to the existing [`istio.d/auto_conf.yaml`][9] as well as the [example configuration file][8] for all available configuration options.
-When customizing, set the `exclude_labels` to the following configuration:
+To customize the data plane portion of the integration, create an equivalent [configuration file][24] for Istio.
+Set `ad_identifiers` and `istio_mesh_endpoint` appropriately to set up the integration when an `istio-proxy` sidecar container is discovered.
+Refer to the provided [`istio.d/auto_conf.yaml`][9] and the [example configuration file][8] for all available configuration options.
+When you customize, set the `exclude_labels` to the following configuration:
 ```yaml
     exclude_labels:
       - source_version